Perfect 12-Team Fantasy Football Draft for 2025

 However, if things don’t go my way, the late third round is where I might (at least) think about QB.

-If any of the aforementioned 34 players are still available, then draft one of those guys.
-But there’s a pretty big drop off after my top 34, so if they’re all gone then I think drafting a QB might make sense.
+If any of the aforementioned players are still available, then draft one of those guys.
+But there’s a pretty big drop off after all these guys, so if they’re all gone then I think drafting a QB might make sense.

 • Lamar Jackson